 The Journal of Consent-Based Performance promotes community-based learning among intimacy professionals, without the gatekeeping often associated with scholarly models and the arts industry.
 Our publication contributes to the evolving practices of intimacy choreographers, intimacy directors, and intimacy coordinators, by publishing articles focused on theory and practice-based research related to the ways in which we perform and are performed upon by consent, intimacy, and lived power imbalances--onstage, on set, and in lived experience.

-JCBP provides immediate open access to all published content in support of the idea that free access to research rooted in theory and in practice supports the exchange of knowledge and development of new ideas.
+JCBP provides immediate open access to all published content in support of the idea that free access to research rooted in theory and in practice supports the exchange of knowledge and the development of new ideas.
 Every article that we publish will be published in collaboration with the Public Knowledge Project under Creative Commons licenses.
-In order to lower barriers to publication for authors, as well as to lower access barriers for readers, JCBP does not charge any form of author fees or reader subscriptions.
-JCBP is published through the support of our generous sponsors, including California State University Fullerton, the Pollak Library, and Theatrical Intimacy Education.
+To lower barriers to publication for authors, as well as to lower access barriers for readers, JCBP does not charge any form of author fees or reader subscriptions.
+JCBP is published through California State University Fullerton's Pollak Library, with financial support from Theatrical Intimacy Education.

 Scope of this Journal